quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

 	BZ3652 - Audio FW support for LPMP3 @ 19.2 MHz
 	Currently for LPMP3 usecase, LPE runs at 50MHz in PLL mode.
 With this fix, LPE will run at 19.2MHz in Oscillator mode in LPMP3 usecase.
+June 25 2011: Rohit Kumar Sindhu: Audio FW Ver.03.00.11
+	BZ2271 - After taking some images, no shutter sound when capturing the image BZ3383 - Buffer underrun and pcm write error is with buffer time 20000 and period size 10000
+	This firmware fixes are to reset all pipeline buffers whenever DROP message is received, as in both these cases, the issue observed is that input DMA stops randomly, when continuous START and DROP messages are received.